Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/030_tls-config.en.md

 In very broad terms, TLS works as outlined in the following paragraphs:

 Your server generates a pair of secret and public key.
-Anyone can use the public key to either encrypt a message that only the secret key can decrypt, or to decrypt a message that was encrypted with the secret key.
+Anyone can use the public key to either *en*crypt a message that only the secret key can *de*crypt, or to *de*crypt a message that was *en*crypted with the secret key.

 When a client reaches out to your sever asking for encryption, the latter responds by sending a TLS certificate.
 It contains several important field:
 - Your severs public key, which the client can now use to send messages only the server can read.